Visitor’s Guide for All of Montana’s National Parks & National Historic Sites

 Yellowstone National Park is the oldest declared national park in the United States and is part of three states, including Montana.

 The park is unique for its geological formations, thermal geysers, and beautiful hot springs.
-Lamar Valley and Hayden Valley within Yellowstone National Park are wonderful locations of finding wildlife in the park.
+Lamar Valley and Hayden Valley within Yellowstone National Park are wonderful locations for finding wildlife in the park.

 Glacier National Park